 Prior to public education, Julie worked in resort and hospitality management holding leadership roles in Xanterra Parks & Resorts in Denver and Doubletree Hotels in Colorado Springs and Vail.

 Currently, McCluskie currently serves as a board member on The Summit Foundation helping to support working families in Summit County and neighboring communities.
 She served as a board member for Advocates for Victims of Assault in Summit County and served as an advisory board member for Building Hope Summit County, a community initiative to improve and increase access to mental health services; and as a key leader on Communities that Care, an effort to prevent youth substance use.
 She was a member of the Colorado Educator Preparation Innovation Coalition (COEduPIC) which addressed teacher shortages and improved preparation programs across the state.

-Born and raised in Colorado and a graduate of Colorado State University, Julie and her husband Jamie have spent most of their married years in the Rocky Mountains.
+Born and raised in Colorado, Julie and her husband Jamie have spent most of their married years in the Rocky Mountains.
 They are proud parents of two children, Ian and Cait, and enjoy spending family time in Colorado’s great outdoors.